 Having said that, if you’re attracted by the ‘100% natural ingredients’ claim, you might want to look into parabens yourself.

 The instructions tell you to apply 1 or 2 sprays to the penis head 30 mins or more before sex.

 You should wash it off before intercourse.
 Don’t get it in the eyes or nostrils, don’t use if your partner is pregnant, and don’t use on broken or inflamed skin.

 Personally, I never feel that you get enough instructions with these sprays.
-So I recommend reading my advice about using delay sprays correctly.
+So I recommend reading my

 2 key points missing, for example, are to do a test spray on your arm, and to wash your hands thoroughly after rubbing it into your penis.